James Douketis, MD, FRCPC

 Dr. Siegal graduated from Queen’s University School of Medicine in 2009.
 She completed Internal Medicine and Hematology training at McMaster University.
 She holds Master of Science degrees in Pharmacology (University of Toronto) and Health Research Methodology (McMaster University).

-Dr. Siegal is currently Assistant Professor in the Division of Hematology and Thromboembolism, Scientist at the Population Health Research Institute and Investigator at the Thrombosis and Atherosclerosis Institute at McMaster University.
-Her primary research interest is improving the safety of anticoagulant therapy including optimizing the management of anticoagulant-related bleeding complications and restarting anticoagulants after bleeding.
-She has published over 60 articles in peer-reviewed journals including The New England Journal of Medicine, Circulation, Blood and Journal of Thrombosis and Haemostasis on the topic of anticoagulant-associated bleeding and reversal.
+Dr. Siegal is currently an Associate Professor in the Department of Medicine at the University of Ottawa and Associate Scientist at the Ottawa Hospital Research Institute.
+Her primary research interest is improving the safety of anticoagulant therapy including optimizing the management of anticoagulant-related bleeding complications, restarting anticoagulants after bleeding, perioperative management of anticoagulants, and antithrombotic therapies for ischemic stroke in patients with cancer.
+She has published over 75 articles in peer-reviewed journals including The New England Journal of Medicine, Circulation, Blood and Journal of Thrombosis and Haemostasis.

 Lana Castellucci, MD, FRCPC, MSc